j4cko/hdf5_metadataindex/README.md

 in the same group (usually, there should be just one) are split into all positions described by the table.

-These leads to a usually unique description of each dataset in an hdf5 file by its attributes.
+These usually leads to an unique description of each dataset in an hdf5 file by its attributes.
 In addition, also their path within the hdf5 file is collected, which is always unique.